shoelick/shoelick.github.io/_texts/write.md

 I write to take my thoughts to conclusions.
 I publish to take them out of the vacuum of my head.
 I express these values to encourage civil discourse.

 ---

+Thanks for reading!
+Let me know your thoughts on [Twitter](https://shullick.io/texts/write/).
+You can expect more content about whatever I get inspired to write about in the future.
+Politics, tech things, whatever.